greenbone/docs/src/gvm-21.04/ospd-openvas/download.rst

   gpg:                using RSA key 9823FAA60ED1E580
   gpg: Good signature from "Greenbone Community Feed integrity key" [ultimate]

-If the signatures are valid the tarballs can be extracted
+If the signatures are valid, the tarballs can be extracted.

 .. code-block::